 So you might live in a country that experiences heavy snowfall.
 Under these conditions, it is highly recommended to engage 4WD on your Jeep for better traction on those slippery roads.
 However, what if you park your Jeep in 4WD for a few days and forget to disengage 4H the next time you drive it.
-You’ve now driven your Jeep on the highway, taken a few turns and drove some more for a few miles with the 4-wheel drive engaged.
+You’ve now driven your Jeep on the highway, taken a few turns, and drove some more for a few miles with the 4-wheel drive engaged.
 Should you immediately sell your Jeep to the highest bidder?

 Don’t panic!
 Your Jeep should be fine.
 These things are built tough.
-The drivetrain components and transmission are not so fragile that it will cause major problems after just a few short miles on dry pavement or a highway.
-In fact, driving in a straight line should cause minimal impact, but rather, it’s the continued driving in 4H and turning that will slowly build up torque transfer inside the transfer box and eventually something in your drivetrain will fail.
+The drivetrain components and transmission are not so fragile that they will cause major problems after just a few short miles on dry pavement or a highway.
+In fact, driving in a straight line should cause minimal impact, but rather, it’s the continued driving in 4H and turning that will slowly build up torque transfer inside the transfer box, and eventually something in your drivetrain will fail.

-Usually it’s the front drive-shaft that packs up first, however, you will notice a drastic difference in the handling and especially turning when drivetrain binding has occurred.
+Usually, it’s the front drive-shaft that packs up first, however, you will notice a drastic difference in the handling and especially turning when drivetrain binding has occurred.
 The Jeep will feel extra clunky, especially when taking tight corners, you will feel the hesitance and the resistance on the steering wheel.
 The sharper you turn, the worse it gets.

 Your Jeep will talk to you and give you signals that it’s not happy driving in 4WD on any high traction surfaces.
 You should hear a few strange noises at first, followed by the inability to turn.
 Wheel hop is another phenomenon caused by drivetrain binding.
-It’s all about mechanical stress on the system, wear and eventually breakage.
+It’s all about mechanical stress on the system, wear, and eventually breakage.

-Bottom line, get to know the behavior of your Jeep well.
+The bottom line, get to know the behavior of your Jeep well.
 In the event that you accidentally forget your Jeep in 4WD and drive on the highway or back-up out of your driveway in 4H, you’ll immediately notice a difference in its behavior.
 Also, It helps to have a quick peek at the dash from time to time to check for any illuminating 4WD lights.

 Can you back up in 4WD on dry Pavements?

 When you have a part-time 4WD you need to be aware of the dangers and risks of engaging 4H anywhere other than when driving off-road.
-So the rules apply exactly the same to when backing up in 4WD.
+So the rules apply exactly the same when backing up in 4WD.
 You want to avoid backing up or reversing in 4WD on pavement if the ground surface is dry and traction is good.
 You will experience strain, in the sense that, the vehicle will feel very constricted and hesitate to turn.
 Steering will feel very taut and understeer will be obvious.
-You’ll hear tires screeching as they lose grip on the pavement due to the drivetrains inability to compensate for the differences in rotational speeds between front and rear drive-shafts.
+You’ll hear tires screeching as they lose grip on the pavement due to the drivetrain’s inability to compensate for the differences in rotational speeds between front and rear drive-shafts.
 These are all signs that the driving surface is not slippery enough and that you probably should disengage 4H.

 So we’ve established driving on the highway with a non-permanent 4-wheel drive is not recommended.
 Full-time 4WD and AWD’s are safe.
-A few miles on a straight road shouldn’t do much, but don’t make it a habit of leaving your vehicle in 4H on the highway, irrespective what all the internet “gurus” say.
+A few miles on a straight road shouldn’t do much, but don’t make it a habit of leaving your vehicle in 4H on the highway, irrespective of what all the internet “gurus” say.

 Get to know the behavior of your 4WD so you can quickly identify if anything feels out of the ordinary with its handling and steering.

 We’ve also established that 4WD mode should be engaged when driving conditions are bad and surface traction is low.
-These include muddy trails, icy roads, snow roads, sand and dirt roads.
+These include muddy trails, icy roads, snow roads, sand, and dirt roads.
 All other driving on highways and concrete surfaces is best done in 2H.